- 29 April 2026

 IBIZA BY AREAS: HOW TO UNDERSTAND THE ISLAND BEFORE PLANNING EACH DAY

-North: scenery, villages, and a slower pace
+North: scenery, routes and a quieter side of Ibiza

 COMPLETE 4-DAY ITINERARY IN IBIZA